nhanaz-pm-pl/Stalker/README.md

 ## config.yml
 ```
 ---
+#Set UnicodeFont: true to UnicodeFont: false if you don't want to track messages converted to unicode fonts
+UnicodeFont: true #UnicodeFont: true (Recomend using)

 DeleteHistory:
 #Set onEnable: true if you want to clear the player's command usage history when the server enable.
 #Set onEnable: false if you don't want to clear the player's command usage history when the server enable.